hjallepp/dancing_penguin/README.md

 ## How to Run

 **NOTE!
-This program was written on a Unix system and has no guarantee to work on any other platform.**
+This program will most likely only run on a Linux machine.**

 This You will need:
 * A C compiler, for example gcc